 The topics provide clues about the "targeted" relief to look for in any legislation (tied to family farms and other family businesses which had been a vocal concern of Senators, especially Democrats like Senator Lincoln).
-See http://finance.senate.gov/library/hearings/download/?id=57f554d9-c027-42c2-90d7-f740010f59cd.
+See http://finance.senate.gov/library/hearings/download/?id=57f554d9-c027-42c2-90d7-f740010f59cd a.
+The First Pomeroy Bill (H.R.
+436)